Google results are permanent, right? Well, not always. So, how do you get something removed from ...

 Do I own my domains from day one?You must own any domain names they purchase on your behalf.
 Some people claiming to be reputation specialists will buy domains and then hold you hostage for them later.
 The last thing you want is for someone else to own your branded domains.

-Do you host my websites with other companies you work with?Some companies will group their clients web properties (websites, blogs, etc.) on a single web server.
+Do you host my websites with other companies you work with?Some companies will group their client's web properties (websites, blogs, etc.) on a single web server.
 When an interested party wants to find out who has been doing reputation building they will find one of the customers on the server and do a reverse lookup to see what other people and companies have properties on the same server.
 Reputation agencies group clients to save money.
 Don't let them.

 Do you own or control a network of sites?Many reputation companies build their own websites and then publish client information to those sites.
 This is a cost-saving measure that is almost impossible to detect in advance by customers, but Google knows about them.
 These sites are in effect "private blog networks", something banned by Google.
 Using them causes a "footprint" easily detectable by search engines and a sure sign the company is trying to engineer search results.
 Instead, make sure the agency you use places all branded web sites and content on individual servers.
 They'll perform better too.

 Do you engage in SEO as part of the service?
 Can you prove it?The biggest way for a reputation agency to save money is to hold back or eliminate search engine optimization costs.
 Search engine optimization outreach is the most expensive aspect of reputation management and arguably the most important (great content is a contender too).
 The way you insist on this is to tell the firm this: "I want DA 30+ links to my branded web properties only and I want you to tell me what they are."
-This will insure they are performing SEO on your properties - the best way to insure long-term online brand success.
+This will ensure they are performing SEO on your properties - the best way to ensure long-term online brand success.

 It seems the bulk of reputation firms claiming to be the best are really review management firms.
 They increase the star-rating of review sites for their clients.
 It's a valuable service and great for local companies, but it isn't complete reputation management.
 If all you need is reviews then this might be your best bet.

 Other reputation management firms are geared for higher-level needs, and these perform services in strategy, reputation disaster recovery, review management, and many other sub-specialties.
-These tend to cost at least a few thousands per month.
+These tend to cost at least a few thousand per month.

 The biggest and earliest decision in choosing a reputation management company is deciding what type of company to go with.
 Companies may specialize in search engine optimization, or they may specialize in public relations, or they may focus solely on managing online reviews.